IanToujou/Gateway-Edge/README.md

 #### Linux

-_Please be aware that some bugs may occur._ <br>
+_Please be aware that some bugs may occur._
-_Make sure to have [Wine](https://linuxconfig.org/installing-wine) installed._
+_Make sure to have [Wine](https://wiki.winehq.org/Download) installed._

 1. Download the game and unpack it into a folder of your choice.
 1. Open the terminal and type in `wine "Gateway Edge.exe"`.

 ## Support

-If you have any questions or problems regarding this project, you can reach me via any linked social media account on my profile *(https://github.com/IanToujou)*.
+If you have any questions or problems regarding this project, you can reach me via any linked social media account on my profile *([https://github.com/IanToujou](https://github.com/IanToujou))*.